Benedictteo05/OSA_notes/Application Security/Assignment 2 Report.md

 - I created a new email services: `EmailService.cs`, inheriting from `IEmailSender` I used my credentials stored in User Secrets, and defined the SMTP client.
 	- `SmtpClient client = new("smtp-mail.outlook.com", 587)`
 	- Enabling ssl, using SMTP to deliver the message, and specifying my credentials.
-- To set minimum and maximum password age, I saved a `LastPasswordChange` with my user
+- To set minimum and maximum password age, I saved a `LastPasswordChange` with my user data to check against the current time and the time it was changed or created.
+**Authentication/Authorization**
+- Making use of the email server, users that